-Usage of neon underglow lighting is governed by Colorado Revised Statutes, Title 42 – Vehicles and Traffic, Article 4 – Regulation of Vehicles and Traffic, Part 2 – Equipment.
+Colorado regulates usage of neon underglow with its Colorado Revised Statutes, Title 42 – Vehicles and Traffic, Article 4 – Regulation of Vehicles and Traffic, Part 2 – Equipment.

 Is neon underglow legal in Colorado?

-Colorado law does not restrict additional aftermarket vehicle lighting which would include neon underglow.
-Therefore it’s our conclusion that in Colorado neon underglow is not illegal, as long as you follow these restrictions:
+Colorado law does not restrict additional aftermarket vehicle lighting.
+Neon underglow is an aftermarket modification.
+In short, it’s our conclusion that in Colorado neon underglow is not illegal, as long as you follow these restrictions:

 - Green colored lights are explicitly forbidden